Beafowl/a4status/README.md

 Prerequisites for the image:
-* Resolution has to be 1024x768
+* The resolution of the OS has to be 1024x768
+* Game needs to be set to fullscreen borderless
 * Image needs to contain the game only

 Prerequisites for the server:
-* pythons
+* python

+Prerequisites for the discord bot:
+* Enable message content intent